chadwickthebold/weatherapp/README.md

 1. Pull this repo
 2. Run ```npm install``` and ```bower install``` to pull required modules & components
-	* Optionally change the API key in js/main.js to your own API key
+	* Optionally change the API keys in js/main.js to your own API key
-3. Run ```gulp serve``` to start the app on localhost:4444
+3. Run ```gulp``` to start the app on localhost:4444, while listening for changes to less and js files

 A deployed version of this project can be viewed at [tylerchadwick.com/weatherapp](http://tylerchadwick.com/weatherapp)